sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 | c7552     | 0.021390077       | 590.099322901    |
 | c880      | 0.015240757       | 0.074230685      |

-* We compare the area of the designs extracted using greedy and ILP extraction on the ISCAS85 verilog design benchmarks using a standard cell library.
+* We compare the area (µm²) <!-- TODO: Is this the right unit? --> of the designs extracted using greedy and ILP extraction on the ISCAS85 verilog design benchmarks using a standard cell library.
 Since the logic needs to be synthesized to a standard cell library, a set of rewrite rules is required to convert the LUT-based representation to a standard cell representation.
 We therefore do not include a No Optimization LUT Count column in this table.

 | Bench   | Greedy Area   | Exact Area   |
 |---------|---------------|--------------|